Donia Jessop: Activism and political career

 In July 2016, Jessop and her family moved back to Hildale.
 As an excommunicated member, she was treated with hostility by FLDS Church members.
 This led her to co-found, along with other non-church members, the Short Creek Community Alliance, an organization to advocate for non-church members in the Short Creek Community.

 Though she did not have any background in politics, Jessop decided to run for mayor in the November 2017 election against incumbent mayor Philip Barlow.
 At that time, Barlow and all of the city council were members of the FLDS Church.
 Jessop campaigned on a platform of increased tourism, beautification of Hildale, and having events organized by the city.
 On November 7, 2017, Jessop won with 129 votes to Barlow's 81.

 On January 4, 2018, Jessop began her term as the first female mayor of Hildale, and the first mayor not endorsed by the FLDS Church.
-Initially, the city's existing government was hostile to her, locking her out of city hall, and with 15 city employees and board members resigning on the grounds that they did to want to work with a woman or with someone who had been excommunicated from the FLDS Church.
+Initially, the city's existing government was hostile to her, locking her out of city hall, and with 15 city employees and board members resigning on the grounds that they did not want to work with a woman or with someone who had been excommunicated from the FLDS Church.

 As mayor, Jessop has prioritized modernization, infrastructure, recreational facilities, and economic development.
 In 2019, she made a deal with Infab, a manufacturer of medical equipment, to build a factory in the town.

 In 2020, USA Today named Jessop one of the ten most influential women in the history of Utah as part of its "Woman of the Century" series.

 In 2021, Jessop campaigned for re-election against Hildale resident Jim Barlow.
-A major issues in the campaign was encouraging and adjusting to an increase in tourism in Hildale.
+A major issue in the campaign was encouraging and adjusting to an increase in tourism in Hildale.
 She won re-election on November 2, 2021.
 In her second term, Jessop said she plans to focus on the city's water supply, paving and repairing roads, and providing resources to families.